Overview

 - Curfew.
 The count of flights recorded during the voluntary 10 PM – 7 AM curfew period that do not have an accepted exception.

 - Curfew %.
-The percentage of the operator's flights that are within the curfew period.
+The percentage of the operator's flights within the curfew period.
 Displayed only when the operator has at least 5 flights; otherwise, a dash is shown to avoid misleading percentages from small samples.

 - Event level.
 The typical modeled noise level for an overflight from this operator, based on FAA/EASA Part 36 aircraft certification data and distance-based propagation assumptions.
 A modeled comparative value, not a ground-monitor reading.